lsst-dm/dm_dev_guide/team/onboarding.rst

 =============

 We don't use mailing lists for conversations, but they're still used for notifications about :doc:`RFCs </communications/rfc>` and conversations happening on https://community.lsst.org.
-You should be subscribed to these lists as soon as you get an :ref:`LSST acccount <getting-started-lsst-account>`:
+You will automatically be be subscribed to these lists as soon as you get an :ref:`LSST acccount <getting-started-lsst-account>`:

 - `dm-devel <https://lists.lsst.org/mailman/listinfo/dm-devel>`_
 - `dm-announce <https://lists.lsst.org/mailman/listinfo/dm-announce>`_